d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 :label:`subsec_broadcasting`

-In the above section, we saw how to perform elementwise operations on two `ndarray`s of the same shape.
+In the above section, we saw how to perform elementwise operations on two tensors of the same shape.
 Under certain conditions, even when shapes differ, we can still perform elementwise operations by invoking the *broadcasting mechanism*.
 This mechanism works in the following way:
-First, expand one or both arrays by copying elements appropriately so that after this transformation, the two `ndarray`s have the same shape.
+First, expand one or both arrays by copying elements appropriately so that after this transformation, the two tensors have the same shape.
 Second, carry out the elementwise operations on the resulting arrays.